ga-wdi-lessons/express-intro/readme.md

 hello undefined... oh man.. and just to be sure let's `console.log(req.params)`.
 It's an empty object!

 Our html form information is not in `req.params`.
 Express is not handling information posted from an html form.
 We need to install middleware in order to get form data and JSON data in a POST request for Express applications.
-Rails and Sinatra already include the middleware to handle this(RACK).
+Rails and Sinatra already include the middleware to handle this (RACK).
 By default Express does not, so we need to install it manually.

-> middleware is code that runs in between receiving the request and responding.
+> Middleware is code that runs in between receiving the request and responding.
 Body-parser used to be included to Express, but they took it out.

 In the terminal: